Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: Relevant Research Challenges

 \subsection{Power Consumption at the RIS}

-The circuit power consumption of RIS is a very important design consideration in RIS-assisted systems.
 Though zero power consumption is usually assumed for the RIS, the elements expend non-negligible power for adjusting their reflection parameters.
 Consequently, the number of active RIS elements for assisting network operations must be meticulously decided to achieve a satisfactory trade-off between RIS power consumption and network performance.
 The decision on the optimum number of reflecting elements is highly correlated with the installation place of RIS.
-For instance, if deployed in remote areas with limited fixed BSs, RIS must be vigilant in its energy usage and minimize the number of active elements.
-On the other hand, if RIS is installed on the walls of a building that is close to a BS, the elements can be powered by WPT from the BS and the RIS can use more elements for aiding the network.
+For instance, if deployed in remote areas with limited fixed BSs, RIS must be vigilant in its energy usage.
+However, if RIS is installed on the walls of a building that is close to a BS, the elements can be powered by WPT from the BS and RIS can use more elements for aiding the network.
 Likewise, a satellite-mounted RIS can rely on the sustainable solar power for its operation.
-Optimization of the number of active RIS elements considering the network requirements, available energy at the RIS, deployment location of the RIS, and the dynamics of energy harvesting is a challenging problem.
+Optimization of the number of active RIS elements considering the network requirements, available energy at the RIS, and the dynamics of energy harvesting is a challenging problem.